CalHenry/job-scraper-llm-comparison/README.md

 - local hardware: Since the Apple Silicon chips, MacBooks can run smaller LLMs with very good speed, efficiency and performance.
 All together we have a solution that is free, only limited by the hardware and offline.

-- software to work with LLM: **LangChain** is the reference and **Pydantic** is now also the reference when working with LLM.
+- softwares to work with LLM: **LangChain** is the reference and **Pydantic** is now also the reference when working with LLM.
 When using those 2 libraries, we can build a chain that uses an LLM and that will produce a structured output that will be validated with Pydantic.

 2. With **traditional string manipulation**

-Our inputs are markdown files that are basically structured text.
+The inputs are markdown files that are basically structured text.
 Therefore using string manipulations and regex patterns, we can shape them to become structured data like a CSV or a JSON file .

 We will use DataFrames for efficient processing.